 - Chest injuries:

 Cracked or broken ribs are common after vehicle accidents because the impact can send you forward into the dashboard and steering wheel.
 Moreover, the pressure of the seatbelt pushing into your lap and chest can also cause chest injuries.
 The symptoms range from pain to trouble breathing to nothing at all.
 In fact, organ bruising and other internal damage is not easily detectable, so you may need to undergo a full-body scan and X-ray to determine the extent of the damage.
 The treatment for chest injuries is rest and pain medication, followed by physiotherapy to strengthen the muscles again.

 Why visiting a physiotherapist after a car accident is necessary

 Following a car accident, your physician will send you for treatment at a physiotherapy clinic.
 Even if your doctor prescribes rest and pain medication, you will still need to work with a physiotherapist to help with the healing process.
 When we rest for long periods of time, our strength diminishes and we can re-injure ourselves easily.
 A physiotherapist is trained to help you get back on your feet without the chance of reinjury.
 Rehabilitation following a car accident can take months to get you back to your old self, and a physiotherapist will create a program that is specifically designed for your body and needs.
 In addition, physiotherapists will work in tandem with your physician to help with pain management.

 If you’ve been injured in a car accident, please contact us.
-At Focus Physiotherapy we will do our part to ensure you get the treatment necessary to get you back on your feet.
+At Focus Physiotherapy we will do our part to ensure you get the treatment necessary to treat common car accident injuries to get you back on your feet.